xsitarcik/AEROS-DB/README.md

 If you use our constructed database, or scripts, please, consider citing our paper and papers mentioned below in References.

 ### Database usage
 The database serves two purposes.
 At first, reads are being mapped to the database.
 Then, taxonomy is assigned using mapping results.
+Start using the database by cloning this repository, i.e.:

+    git clone git@github.com:xsitarcik/operons-bryndza.git

 #### Mapping to DB
 [Minimap2](https://github.com/lh3/minimap2) was tested for mapping reads to the database.
 For ONT nanopore reads, for example reads from two replicates named as `replicate01.fastq` and  `replicate02.fastq` mapping can be run as follows: